 There are many areas for a nurse to specialize in, and throughout your career, you may work in hospital units like coronary care, surgical care, long-term care, rehabilitation, oncology, pediatric units, or perinatal (newborn).
-Healthcare fields are known for rewarding hard work and education.
+Healthcare fields are known for rewarding hard work and education with increases in responsibility and pay.
 Keep learning and you’ll find new opportunities to earn more and move up in your nursing career.

 | Resource Link: Texas Board of Nursing

 | Resource Link: Local Job Postings – Registered Nurse